Rare Book Room

 Rare Book Room is an educational website for the repository of digitally scanned rare books made freely available to the public.

-Story
+History

 Starting around 1996 the California-based company Octavo began scanning rare and important books from libraries around the world.
 These scans were done at extremely high resolution using high-quality equipment, with some pages at over 200MB each.
 They were sold by Octavo as commercial products on CD-ROM.

 In 2006 the "Rare Book Room" website was created which contains the complete collection in medium to medium-high resolution freely available to the public through a web browser or as a PDF file.
 Some high resolution versions are still being sold by Octavo through a separate website.
 As of 2007 over 400 books have been scanned.